au-ts/libmicrokitco/README.md

 ---

 ### `co_err_t microkit_cothread_recv_ntfn(microkit_channel ch)`
-Maps an incoming notification to a blocked cothread *then switches* to it. **Call this in your `notified()`**, otherwise, co-threads will never wake up if they blocks.
+Maps an incoming notification to blocked cothreads then yields to let the newly ready cothread(s) execute. **Call this in your `notified()`**, otherwise, co-threads will never wake up if they blocks.

-> ⚠️ Work in progress, subject to change.

 ##### Returns
 On error: